kammitama5/kammitama5.github.io/_posts/2018-4-10-Tuesday-April-10th.md

 - Yes, I've gotten some rejections, too, but I don't focus on that.
 It's an experience and I keep learning.
 - I've also gotten better at reaching out for help.
 I used to be sort of afraid before.
 But it's really, really worth it.
 I've learned a lot.
 - This has given me so much hope that I *can* become a developer!
 That's **so** cool! :D
+- Cool because it was never something I really *thought* about.
+I just tried writing code and I *love* it.
+Kinda neat.
 - Maybe...just maybe...I can write Haskell for a living and for food, too! (and not for **dog** food) :D
 - Haskell all day, errr day! :D